Thought Graph Traversal for Test-time Scaling in Chest X-ray VLLMs: Related work

 \section{Related work}

-\textbf{Vision Large Language Model.} Recent advances in Transformer and computing have enabled very large language models (LLMs) like ChatGPT \cite{openai2023gpt4} with enhanced performance on text generation and translation.
+\textbf{Vision large language model.} Recent advances in Transformer and computing have enabled very large language models (LLMs) like ChatGPT \cite{openai2023gpt4} with enhanced performance on text generation and translation.
 Architectures like CLIP \cite{radford2021learning} achieve multimodal understanding via image-text pretraining.
 Additionally, recent work guides LLMs via prompts rather than explicit training.
 For example, VisualChatGPT \cite{wu2023visual} connects ChatGPT with vision models for image-inclusive conversations, exemplifying this more flexible prompt-based approach to unleashing LLM potential.
 The idea of guiding LLMs through prompts has inspired our research.
 Guiding an LLM through anatomical region prompts results in structured, interpretable reports.
 Furthermore, clinical context prompts facilitate physician interactivity, enhancing the practical utility of the generated reports.

 \textbf{Radiology VLLMs.} Recent frameworks like Wang~\etal build on medical image captioning to incorporate expert or external knowledge for richer contextual understanding in generated radiology reports \cite{wang2023metransformer}.
 Recent approaches like the MET \cite{wang2023metransformer}, Kiut \cite{wang2023metransformer}, and KBMA \cite{yang2023radiology} incorporate specialized knowledge through fusion of expert tokens, multimodal injection, and trainable knowledge bases to enhance contextual understanding in radiology report generation.
-The work \cite{tanida2023interactive} uses anatomical regions for the first time to generate reports.
+Tanida \etal \cite{tanida2023interactive} uses anatomical regions for the first time to generate reports.
 To further increase interpretability, some efforts like Qin \etal introduce memory networks \cite{qin2022reinforced} to store knowledge and learn implicit image-text links.
-Unlike these methods focusing on model training, we focus on model test-time scaling only.
+Unlike these methods focusing on model training-time strategies, we focus on model test-time scaling only.